parsevalbtc/libbitcoin-system-wiki/Mnemonics-Unraveled.md

 A `mnemonic` is an ordered set of words from a single dictionary, conforming to standard size and [checksum](https://en.wikipedia.org/wiki/Checksum) constraints.
 > Electrum v1 does not implement checksum constraints.

+> A mnemonic may be fully contained by multiple dictionaries.

 > A mnemonic may be [referred to](https://wiki.trezor.io/Developers_guide:Cryptography) as `recovery seed` by some implementations.

 ### Sentence
 A `sentence` is a mnemonic [serialized](https://en.wikipedia.org/wiki/Serialization) as a [sinistrodextral](https://en.wiktionary.org/wiki/sinistrodextral) string of its words with [whitespace](https://en.wikipedia.org/wiki/Whitespace_character) [delimiters](https://en.wikipedia.org/wiki/Delimiter).
 > Even the seemingly-trivial concept of whitespace is a potential implementation pitfall.